New York Times journalists, other workers on 24-hour strike

 The company has offered to raise wages by 5.5% upon ratification of the contract, followed by 3% increases in 2023 and 2024.
 That would be an increase from the 2.2% annual increases in the expired contract.
 The union is seeking 10% pay raises at ratification, and 5.5% raises in 2023 and 2024.

-The Fort Worth NewsGuild says the paper’s parent company, McClatchy, refused to bargain in good faith.
-Steve Coffman, executive editor of the Star-Telegram, denied that and said the company looks forward to reaching an agreement.

-Newsroom workers have been staging a similar strike that Pittsburgh Post-Gazette since October.
+Newsroom workers have been staging a similar strike at Pittsburgh Post-Gazette since October.

 ————